-After about a year, I saw that this virtual platform needed a real life platform where we could come together every month, about different subjects, with an array of community authorities in a similar laid back, positive toned conversational style.
+After about a year, in 2015, the virtual platform needed a real life platform, where we could come together every month to discuss different subjects with an array of community authorities, in a similar laid back and positive toned conversational style.

 We also join with other inclusive, culture meetings around the community.
 It isn’t always at The Loft, but this has been our home base for one Wednesday night of the month at 5:45pm.